fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 | **Peat Usage**           | Common, especially in certain regions | Rarely used                                   |

 > **A Tip for New Drinkers:** When you're just starting out, remember this:
-> Irish whiskey is typically your gateway—smooth, approachable, and easy to
+> Irish whiskey is typically your gateway: smooth, approachable, and easy to
 > love.
 Scotch offers a wider flavor spectrum, from delicate and floral to
 > intensely smoky.
 If you enjoy smooth spirits, start Irish.
 If you're curious
 > about bolder, more complex flavors, venture into Scotch.